axibase/atsd-use-cases/research/chicago-crime-stats/README.md

 Given the size of the dataset, you cannot load it in Excel.
 It is much more convenient to interact with the data once it is loaded into a database.
 The
 ATSD is a powerful tool when it comes to storing, analyzing, and visualizing datasets.

-You can load the dataset into an ATSD instance by following the steps provided at in [Action Items](#action-items).
+You can load the dataset into an ATSD instance by following the steps provided in [Action Items](#action-items).

 ## Homicide Numbers